paperh8rrr/webdriver-demo/README.md

-# webdriver-demo-basic
+# webdriver-demo

 ## step-0
-Basic test using the WebDriver Java API
+Test using the WebDriver Java API

 ```sh